anaulin/tasks.py/README.md

 ### Available tasks

 ```
+$ inv -l

+Available tasks:

+  backup                 Copies the origin_file into the backups directory, adding a timestamp suffix to the
+                         filename
   deploy                 Deploy blog.
   extract-clippings      Use the local clippings.py installation to extract clippings from the attached Kindle.
   mastodon-login         Logs into Mastodon and creates local credentials files.